John-Brandon/PBR-Tier-System/PBR Netbeans/README.md

 These files are included as an example work-flow for running trials as part of a management strategy evaluation.
 These files were developed under Mac OS 10.9.5.
 Some modification would be needed to run the batch scripts under Windows.
 They involve `system()` calls, which differ between operating systems.

 The code in the **PBR_Fortran_controller.R** script will `source()` the functions in the other scripts.
 It will run batches of trials, compile depletion statistics and create plots of the simulation output.
 The batch functions assume that there is a compiled executable, named "main".
+Please also see the comments at the top of the 'controller' file regarding R packages that are assumed to be installed.
+Those packages can be installed from the R console using the `install.package("Package_Name_Here")` command.

 Further notes below: